LEVEL: 3 VOCATIONAL EXTENDED CERTIFICATE/EXTENDED DIPLOMA

 EXAMINING BOARD: EDEXCEL

-Applied Science concentrates on the use of science in vocational contexts with an emphasis on technical laboratory skills.
-It is ideal for students seeking grounding in all threes major science disciplines: Biology, Chemistry and Physics.
+This is an exciting, practical, industry-focused course with an emphasis on technical laboratory skills.
+It is ideal for students seeking grounding in all three of the major Science disciplines: Biology, Chemistry and Physics.

-The Applied Science Extended Certificate can be studied alongside two other subjects.
-It cannot be combined with A Level Biology, Chemistry or Physics as many topics overlap but can be paired with any other A Level or Extended Certificate combination and pairs particularly well with Environmental Science, Geology, Geography and also PE for progression into the Environmental Sciences, Earth Sciences or Sports Nutrition career pathways.
+The Extended Certificate can studied alongside two other subjects.
+It cannot be combined with A Level Biology, Chemistry or Physics as many topics overlap.
+It pairs particularly well with Environmental Science, Geology, Geography or PE for progression into the Environmental Sciences, Earth Sciences or Sports Nutrition career pathways.

 Within this course students also have the opportunity to study other areas in more depth including: